Concept of introverted space: is extroverted, multidimensional space an illusion?: Conclusion and discussion

 In the present treatment, space separates and connects particles.
 This defines the structure of the network of physical reality.
 Particles and spaces are two aspects of the doublons, the primitive object of the network; the doublon network of positive and negative states of energy defines the physical reality.
 It can be embedded into a 3D vector space or higher, but these spaces are not physical.
 In a multi-dimensional vector space, whether locally or globally defined, points are compact in any direction.
 In a network, points are compact only in one direction: the line coordinate $s$ between nodes.
 Points in a multi-dimensional vector space that do not lie on edges or nodes of the network---i.e., which do not coincide with at least one doublon---are inaccessible: they have no physical reality.

-A last comment shall be given regarding `general relativity,' the best accepted theory of gravitation.
+A last comment shall be given regarding `general relativity.'
 General relativity is based on the premise that space is a multidimensional continuum which, in prevailing mathematical language, is formulated as a vector space.
 In this interpretation---the extroverted view of space---mass and space are treated as separate entities.
 Einstein's equations present a closure of the non-convex problem of space and mass: they connect masses via the deformation of space.
 The closure is based on Riemann curvature, which is basically derived from a network structure of discrete spaces.

 In the introverted view of space, where mass and space are part of the same entity (energy), the connection of mass and space emerges naturally.
 Energy is structured in the form of phases.
 Introducing space as a 1D line coordinate, one finds the doublon solution of phase expanded in this coordinate.
 The doublons are connected by the sum constraint \eqref{universe} to form a `universe.'
 Applying the gradient contribution of the Hamiltonian to the phases defines the positive energy of mass.
 Applying the gradient operators to the wave function and solving the quantum problem of acoustic excitation within the doublons defines the negative energy of the spaces.
 The theory defines gravitational attraction as a wave phenomenon.
 It is relativistic invariant and predicts repulsive gravitational action at ultra-long distances.